splunk/public-o11y-docs/admin/admin-onboarding/phase2/phase2-im.rst

 Ensure users are aware of the first-time login procedure:

-When a user logs in to Splunk Observability Cloud using SSO for the first time, the user will receive an email with a link.
-The user must click the link for authentication purposes.
-This email validation will only take place for first-time users.
+When a user logs in to Splunk Observability Cloud using SSO for the first time, the user receives an email with a link.
+The user must select the link to authenticate.
+This email validation is only necessary for the user's first login.

 Splunk Observability Cloud supports Just-In-Time user creation, which means that if a user does not exist in Splunk Observability Cloud, then the user's account will be created upon first login attempt.